debabrata2050/Photoshop-Script/README.md

 3. Go to `Edit > Keyboard Shortcuts > File > Scripts`.
 4. Find your script in the list and assign a desired shortcut key.

-## 🧠 About the Script

-_Provide a brief description of what your script does here.
-For example:_

-> This script automatically applies a high-pass sharpening effect to the active selection in your document.

 ## 🛠️ Contributing